catamphetamine/react-phone-number-input/README.md

 ## CSS

+The stylesheet uses [native CSS variables](https://medium.freecodecamp.org/learn-css-variables-in-5-minutes-80cf63b4025d) for easier styling.
+Native CSS variables work in all modern browsers, but older ones like Internet Explorer [wont't support them](https://caniuse.com/#search=var).
+For compatibility with such older browsers one can use a CSS transformer like [PostCSS](http://postcss.org/) with a "CSS custom properties" plugin like [`postcss-custom-properties`](https://github.com/postcss/postcss-custom-properties).

 #### When using Webpack

+Including styles on a page is simple:

 ```js
 import 'react-phone-number-input/style.css'
 ```

-It is also recommended to set up something like a [`postcss-loader`](https://github.com/postcss/postcss-loader) with a [CSS autoprefixer](https://github.com/postcss/autoprefixer) for supporting old web browsers.
+It is also recommended to set up something like a [`postcss-loader`](https://github.com/postcss/postcss-loader) with a [CSS autoprefixer](https://github.com/postcss/autoprefixer) or [`postcss-custom-properties` transpiler](https://github.com/postcss/postcss-custom-properties) for supporting old web browsers.

 #### When not using Webpack

-Get the `style.css` file from this package, optionally process it with a [CSS autoprefixer](https://github.com/postcss/autoprefixer) for supporting old web browsers, and then include the CSS file on a page.
+Get `style.css` file from this package, optionally process it with a [CSS autoprefixer](https://github.com/postcss/autoprefixer) or [`postcss-custom-properties` transpiler](https://github.com/postcss/postcss-custom-properties) for supporting old web browsers, and then include the CSS file on a page.

 ```html
 <head>